Australia is expensive – that is one of the first challenges that backpackers and other budget travelers discover when they arrive in this country.

 5. New Italy – NSW

-Convenient location between Yamba and Ballina, next to the highway.
-Otherwise the camp is not so special but they have good coffee, fairly clean toilets and interesting Italian museum.
+It is pretty hard to find decent free campsites from this part of the east coast.
+New Italy is conveniently located between Yamba and Ballina, right next to the highway.
+Otherwise the camp spot is not so special but they have good coffee, clean toilets and interesting Italian museum.

 Remember to always clean your mess, take the rubbish and leave the place as you found it.

-If you are traveling the east coast I have to say that roughly between Sydney and Sunshine Coast there is not too many good legal free campsites so in some areas you may have to rely on the budget options.
+If you are traveling the east coast I have to say that roughly between Sydney and Sunshine Coast there is not too many good legal free campsites so in some areas you may have to rely on other options.